saifalhroub/nopCommerce-store/Cart.md

  Then all of the product copies will be removed

 As a User,
-I want a continue shopping button,
+I want to be able to reach the products page,
-So I can go back to the products page
+So I can go add more products

 ## AC (Continue Shopping)
 Given that the user clicked on the continue shopping button